xdong05/xdong05.github.io/_pages/home.md

 </div>

-We are a research group in spatial ecology in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at the University of California Davis.
-Our aim is to better understand mechanisms and consequences of ecosystem spatial pattern formations.
-We investigate a variety of types of ecosystems and landscapes, in particular landscapes whose morphology and dynamics are significantly affected by organisms.
-To this end, we develop mathematical and statistical models, combined with empirical data from remote sensing and from the field (see [Research](research)).
+We are a research group in **Spatial Ecology** in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at the University of California Davis.

+We study nonlinear, spatially extended self-organized systems.
+Our goal is to better understand mechanisms and consequences of ecosystem spatial pattern formations.

+We investigate a variety of types of ecosystems and landscapes, including dryland ecosystems, benthic microbial pattern formation in Antarctic lakes, and coastal and estuary wetland ecosystems.
+The primary approach in our research group is **mathematial modeling**.
+Results from theoretical models are validated with empirical data from remote sensing and from the field (see [Research](research)).

 We are grateful for funding from UC Davis, Office of Polar Programs (OPP) and Division of Environmental Biology (DEB) at [National Science Foundation](https://www.nsf.gov), and the Center for Space and Earth Science (CSES) at [Los Alamos National Laboratory](https://www.lanl.gov/projects/national-security-education-center/space-earth-center/index.php).

- **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
+**We are always looking for creative students and postdocs unafraid of breaking boundaries between disciplines.**   [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**